alexumanamonge/Fabric_Auto-Scaling_with_LogicApp/README.md

 ## 🎯 What This Does

-Automatically scales your Fabric capacity up or down based on sustained CPU utilization with intelligent logic to prevent flip-flopping:
+Automatically scales your Fabric capacity up or down based on sustained CPU utilization:

 - **Scales UP** when utilization stays above threshold (default: ≥100%) for a sustained period (default: 5 minutes)
-- **Scales DOWN** when utilization stays below threshold (default: ≤45%) for a sustained period (default: 15 minutes) AND scale-up is NOT triggered
+- **Scales DOWN** when utilization stays below threshold (default: ≤45%) for a sustained period (default: 15 minutes)
-- **Priority-based logic**: Scale-up always takes priority when both conditions are met simultaneously
 - **Sends email notifications** for every scaling action
 - **Uses 30-second data points** from Capacity Metrics App for precise monitoring
-- **Prevents flapping** with intelligent decision logic and separate configurable timing windows

 ## ✨ Key Features